Software is infrastructure: failures, successes, costs, and the case for formal verification

-We now invite the reader to read the code in \cref{fig:fast-inverse-sqrt} and answer this question: which mathematical function is the method \mintinline{C}{mystery} supposed to implement and, more importantly, why ?
-The code in \cref{fig:fast-inverse-sqrt} is not obfuscated, and it has played a key role in the video game industry near the end of $90$'s.
-Should the reader find the six assignments in \cref{fig:fast-inverse-sqrt} easy to understand, and quickly answer our question, more involved code snippets are awaiting in \cref{sec:appendix-program-analysis}.
+The code in Exercise~(\ref{exa:fast-inverse-sqrt}) is not obfuscated, and it has played a key role in the video game industry near the end of the $90$'s.

-One may argue that the code in \cref{fig:fast-inverse-sqrt} is hard to understand for it uses pointers, which are a notorious source of headaches.
-Consider then the test in \cref{fig:flaky}.
-This code contains no pointers, thus it should be simpler to understand than the one in \cref{fig:fast-inverse-sqrt}.
-Owing to the \mintinline{python}{assert}, the function \mintinline{python}{test_json_serialization} is a test: it checks that the function \href{https://docs.python.org/3/library/json.html}{\mintinline{python}{dumps}} computes a given string.
-One may think that the test \mintinline{python}{test_json_serialization} returns the same results in every execution.
-This is not the case.
-Why ?
+The reader may argue that the code in Exercise~(\ref{exa:fast-inverse-sqrt}) is hard to understand because it uses pointers, which are a notorious source of headaches, and because the syntax in it is unwieldy.
+Consider then the test in the next exercise.
+Its code has no pointers, thus it is supposedly simpler to understand than the code in Exercise~(\ref{exa:fast-inverse-sqrt}).